Bournemouth Highcliff Marriott Hotel: 1957–1988

 The 1960s saw many improvements and changes at the Highcliff.
 In 1962 an extension until 2am for drinking and dancing was granted, one of the first in the country London under the provisions of the 1961 Licensing Act.
 Around the same time the Cliff Top Swimming Pool was completed.
 In 1965 a new lounge bar was opened and the kitchens modernised at a cost of £30,000.
 A veranda was built along the south front.

-At the end of 1970, the Highcliff was closed while extensive modernisation work was carried out and a fully equipped conference centre was built.
+At the end of 1970, the Highcliff was closed while extensive modernisation work was carried out and a conference centre was built.
 The hotel re-opened in May 1971.
-It became a popular venue for the annual conferences of all the political partied and trade unions.
+It became a venue for the annual conferences of all the political partied and trade unions.
 Clement Attlee, Harold Wilson, James Callaghan, Margaret Thatcher, John Major and Tony Blair and many well-known trade union leaders, have all been to the Highcliff.

 Others who have stayed at or visited the Highcliff over the years, include Robert Louis Stevenson, who stayed in 1884 while he was looking for a house, Beatrice and Sydney Webb, Madame Prokofiev, U Thant, then Prime Minister of Burma, Rudolf Schwartz, the first post-war of the Bournemouth Symphony Orchestra and Rudolf Nureyev.
 The hotel has had close connections with Rotary, Round Table and Lions International.

 The Highcliff, Whitbread and Marriott International

 In 1999, Whitbread PLC the leisure and hotel group bought the Swallow Group for £578 million and thus became the owners of the Highcliff Hotel.
 Three years earlier, Whitbread had acquired the Marriott franchise in Britain.
-A£6.5 million refurbishment of guest bedrooms incorporating new bathrooms and air conditioning, the main function suites and the restaurant, was begun in 2000 to raise the hotel to Marriott Standards.
-In May 2001 came the start of a new chapter in the hotel's history with the official launch of the Bournemouth Highcliff Marriott Hotel.
+A£6.5 million refurbishment of guest bedrooms incorporating new bathrooms and air conditioning, the main function suites and the restaurant, was begun in 2000 to adjust the hotel to Marriott standards.
+In May 2001 came the launch of the Bournemouth Highcliff Marriott Hotel.
 Since 2006 the hotel has been fully managed by Marriott International.